callmej0/ros2_documentation/source/Tutorials/Advanced/Ament-Lint-For-Clean-Code.rst

 If you have installed Python's `Black utility <https://github.com/psf/black>`_ it is possible to address these issues directly by calling ``black example.py.``
+It is also worth noting that there is a community contributed ament tool for Python Black called ``ament_black`` that can be found on `ROS Index <https://index.ros.org/p/ament_black/>`_.

 5 ``ament_uncrustify``
 ^^^^^^^^^^^^^^^^^^^^^^